jerinsam/docker-learn-hands-on/README.md

     - This will also help get details on volume, network, and other docker concepts.
 4. Navigate to **`./docker-commands.md`**:
     - This will help to understand common docker commands to build and manage the containers, images and how to publish the images to Docker Hub or other registries.
+5. Navigate to **`./docker-deployment.md`**:
+    - This will help to understand deployment methodologies for Docker containers.